ameerzain/languages/README.md

 ## 📄 License

-This project is open‑source and available under the **MIT License**.
+This project is open-source and available under the **MIT License**.

 You are free to use, modify, and distribute it in personal or commercial projects.